Category

 Establish a Heat Illness Prevention Plan to Protect Employees

 When it comes to heat hazards, there are a variety of risk factors to monitor, environmental conditions may change rapidly, and it can be challenging to spot early signs of illness.
 Building heat-related illness prevention into your workplace safety policy is integral to ensuring your employees engage in safe work practices.
+And building this plan now will help ease the transition when the official ruling is passed.

 Here are six areas to focus on when establishing plans and protocols for heat safety.